TimonSchneider01/ccl1/diary.md

 - Add breakable walls                                                       Done
 - Add a starting screen where the figure is running around                  WiP
 - Add Health Pick Ups                                                      Done
-- create a level layout
+- create a level layout                                                   Done
-- Add a grenate
+- Add a grenate                                                             Done
-- Add different Weapons
-- Add Physic Objects

 16.01.2025:

-Worked half the day on a arch that describes the bullet drop but scratched it
+Worked half the day on an arch that describes the bullet drop but scratched it
 - Implemented enemy patroulling                                                Done
 - Fixed the player shooting                                                     Done
 - Add that the player can die                                                  Done

 17.01.2025:

-Fix the bullet issue!
+Fix the bullet (double hit) issue!
 Done

 20.01.2025: